hangngopham/CS488-508-Final-Project/README.txt

     step2_result_files folder, however recreation of the files should keep these notes in mind.

-    Based on the data calculated for step3.b, the best gene set is N=15 w/ model IBk where K = 4.
+    Based on the data calculated for step3.b, the best gene set is N=12 w/ model IBk where K = 4.
     No optimizations were made to the model (may want to work with this).

+    Update: Absolute value has been removed from the calculation of the T value.
+    This has changed the best gene set.
+Previously it was N = 15 w/ model IBk where K = 4.